 However, there is a possibility that compliance risks cannot be completely avoided, and in the event of a situation that conflicts with laws or regulations, etc., the Group's business operating performance and financial condition may be affected by the deterioration of the Group's social credibility and brand image, the payment of compensation for damages that occur, etc.

-The Group's Air Cargo Transportation business covers a wide range of regions around the world, and we are working to ensure safe operation by establishing a company-wide safety promotion system based on our safety policy "Safety Takes Precedence Over All."
-However, in the event of a serious aircraft accident leading to the death or injury of a crew member, loss or damage of an aircraft; a problem that seriously impairs the safety of an aircraft; a cause that seriously impairs the operation of an aircraft; or political instability, terrorism, spread of diseases such as the novel coronavirus (COVID-19), or natural disaster in each region, the Group may face freight delays and disruptions, cancellation of transportation contracts, nonfulfillment of financial obligations, penalties, litigation, fines, business restrictions, insurance premiums, or deterioration of reputation and customer relations.
-If such risks cannot be adequately covered by insurance, the Group's business results and financial condition may be affected.
+The Group's Air Cargo Transportation Business covers a wide range of regions around the world, and we are working to ensure safe operation by establishing a company-wide safety promotion system based on our safety policy "Safety Takes Precedence Over All."
+However, in the event of a serious aircraft accident leading to the death or injury of a crew member, loss or damage of an aircraft; a problem that seriously impairs the safety of an aircraft; a cause that seriously impairs the operation of an aircraft; or political instability, terrorism, spread of diseases such as COVID-19, or natural disaster in each region, the Group may face freight delays and disruptions, cancellations of transportation contracts, nonfulfillment of financial obligations, administrative fines, lawsuits, penalties, business restrictions, insurance premiums, or deterioration of our reputation and customer relations.
+If such risks cannot be adequately covered by insurance, the Group's business performance and financial condition could be affected.
 If the safety of an aircraft cannot be confirmed, we may voluntarily suspend the operation of the aircraft and perform maintenance, such as inspections, until safety can be confirmed.

-3. Business Continuity at NYK Headquarters and Major Offices
+3. Risks of Natural Disasters which Have a Significant Impact on Business Continuity at NYK Headquarters and Major Offices

-NYK has prepared business continuity plans (BCPs) for all the major operations at the NYK headquarters so that the Group will be able to keep its important functions uninterrupted wherever possible, or quickly restore them if interrupted.
-If these events occur, however, the NYK Group’s business operating performance and financial condition could be affected.
+NYK has prepared business continuity plans (BCPs) for all the major operations including the Group companies so that the Group will be able to keep its important functions uninterrupted wherever possible, or quickly restore them if interrupted.
+If these events occur, however, the NYK Group's business performance and financial condition could be affected.

 Ⅰ Investment Plans

-Through its containership business, the NYK Group is a member of THE Alliance, a strategic alliance with other marine transport companies.
-The NYK Group considers this alliance to be necessary to ensure the efficiency of NYK’s containership operations and the ability to maintain a global network.
+In the container shipping division, the NYK Group is a member of THE Alliance, a strategic alliance with other marine transport companies.
+The Group believes that such alliance are necessary to maintain an efficient and global network of containership businesses.
 At the same time, maintaining the same safety and service standards, and management directions and procedures, across alliance activities can be challenging, and an alliance could be integrated or dissolved, or members could withdraw, which presents the risk that an alliance may not deliver the anticipated results.
-If the NYK Group is unable to respond appropriately to such factors, its business, operating performance, and financial condition could be affected.
+However, the activities of the alliance involve risks such as the difficulty of maintaining uniform safety and operational standards and management policies and procedures, the possibility of alliance integration and dissolution, the withdrawal of a member, and the possibility that the alliance may not necessarily yield the expected results.
+If our Group is unable to respond appropriately to such factors, its business performance, and financial condition could be affected.

 Ⅴ Stronger Legislation on Environmental Preservation, Safety, and Security

-7. Risks related to changes in the shipping markets
+8. Risks related to Changes in the Shipping Markets

 Ⅰ Changes in the Shipping and Freight Markets

-Further, factors which could affect demand for shipping include the following.
+Further, factors which could affect the demand for shipping include the following.

-- Global and regional geopolitical trends and economic conditions
+- Global and regional conflicts, political trends and economic conditions

-- Trends in the demand for and inventory levels of energy resources, raw materials, and products that the NYK Group transports
+- Demand and inventory levels of energy resources, raw materials, and products that the Group transports

 - Globalization of production

-- Changes in marine and other transport methods, as well as the development of alternative methods
+- Changes in marine and other modes of transport, as well as the development of alternative modes of transport

 Meanwhile, factors which could affect the supply of shipping include the following.

-- Increase in shipping capacity due to completion of construction of new vessels
+- Increase in shipping capacity due to completion of new vessels

 - Decrease in shipping capacity due to scrapping of aged vessels